awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP_eb.md

 The topics in this chapter assume some knowledge of Elastic Beanstalk environments\.
 If you haven't used Elastic Beanstalk before, try the [getting started tutorial](GettingStarted.md) to learn the basics\.

-If you need help with PHP application develpment, there are several places you can go:
+If you need help with PHP application development, there are several places you can go:

 ****